-When it comes to adolescents with reading difficulties, research shows that interventions should consist of the following core elements—the same ones pertinent to younger struggling readers, albeit with adjustments for age and experience.
+When it comes to adolescents with reading difficulties, research shows that interventions should consist of the core elements listed below.
+These are the same interventions used with younger struggling readers, however they’re adjusted for age and experience.

 1. Phonemic Awareness

 Phonemic awareness is the ability to blend and segment speech sounds (phonemes) in words.
-We know that reading is a language-based activity, making phonemic awareness a critical skill.
-Older struggling readers often benefit greatly from explicit instruction in manipulating speech sounds, transferring this knowledge to reading.
+Reading is a language-based activity, making phonemic awareness a critical skill.
+Older struggling readers can benefit from explicit instruction in manipulating speech sounds, transferring this knowledge to reading.

 2. Word Study

 Students who have difficulty reading must be taught decoding skills, also known as phonics.
-Although the teaching of phonics continues to be contentious, research proves that skilled readers intuitively decode words, whether they have been explicitly taught to do it or not.
-Older struggling students must be given the tools to sound out unfamiliar words they encounter.
-They require systematic and explicit instruction that includes:
+Although the teaching of phonics continues to be controversial, research shows that skilled readers intuitively decode words, whether they have been taught to do it or not.
+Older struggling students must be given the tools to sound out unfamiliar words.
+They require instruction that includes:

 - Sound-symbol relationships.
 The English language contains 44 sounds, created from 26 letters.
 Readers must learn the sound(s) associated with each letter and letter combination.

 - Syllable types.
-Most words adolescents encounter when they read contain more than one syllable.
+Most words adolescents come across when they read contain more than one syllable.
 Struggling readers need to learn how to break words into syllables and to sound out each of these syllables.